Saf ibn Sayyad: Early life

-He was born in an Arabian Jewish family.
-From his name, his father might be a fisherman, as Sayyad means fisherman in Arabic.
+He was born to an Arab Jewish family near Medina.

-His hostility towards Muhammad since childhood led scholars to speculate that he is Ad-Dajjal.

-Claims of prophethood in childhood
+Alleged claims of prophethood in childhood

-Ibn Sayyad claimed he was a prophet when he was on the threshold of adolescence, and was initially believed to be the False Messiah (Dajjal), as his characteristics were the same as those of the False Messiah:

-It was narrated that Muhammad met Ibn Sayyad, at that time Ibn Sayyad was just at the threshold of adolescence.
+According to the Sahih Muslim, a Sunni Muslim religious text, Ibn Sayyad allegedly claimed he was a prophet as an early adolsecent:It was narrated that Muhammad met Ibn Sayyad, at that time Ibn Sayyad was just at the threshold of adolescence.
 Muhammad said: "Don't you bear testimony to the fact that I am the Messenger of Allah?"
-Ibn Sayyad said: "I bear testimony that you are the Messenger of the illiterate."
-After Ibn Sayyad jests about being a prophet, `Umar ibn Khattab decided that the child deserved death and asked Muhammad for permission to execute him.
+Ibn Sayyad said: "No, but you should bear testimony that I am the messenger of Allah."
+After Ibn Sayyad jests about being a prophet, Umar ibn Khattab decided that the child deserved death and asked Muhammad for permission to execute him.
 Thereupon Muhammad said: "If he is that person [the Dajjal] who is in your mind, you will not be able to kill him, and if he is not, then killing will not do you any good."

-Characteristics

-Hanafi Islamic scholar Dr. Israr Ahmed referred a narration in which he said that Saf ibn Sayyad had the biological ability to watch and see from his back.
-Moreover, he was also quoted that:

-In Sahih Muslim, some narrations also conclude that Saf ibn Sayyad had the ability to read people's minds.

 Adulthood

 Nafi' reported that Ibn `Umar met Ibn Sayyad (now known as Abdullah ibn Sa'id) and said to some of his friends: "You state that it was he (the Dajjal)."
 Ibn Sa'id said: "By Allah, it is not so".
 Ibn `Umar said: "You have not told me the truth; by Allah some of you informed me that he would not die until he would have the largest number of offspring and huge wealth and it is he about whom it is thought so."

-However, Abu Sa`id al-Khudri reported: "Ibn Sa'id said to me something for which I felt ashamed.
+However, Abu Sa`id al-Khudri reported: "Ibn Sayyad said to me something for which I felt ashamed.
 He said: I can excuse others; but what has gone wrong with you, O Companions of Muhammad, that you take me as Dajjal?
 Has Allah's Apostle (ﷺ) not said that he would be a Jew whereas I am a Muslim and he also said that he would not have children, whereas I have children, and he also said: verily, Allah has prohibited him to enter Mecca whereas I have performed Pilgrimage".